StoneT2000/Polytomizator/README.md

 ## Features
 - Upload local image files to the page to make poly art with
 - Different brushes, brush sizes, and densities to play around with to add or remove points onto the canvas
 - Triangulizes the points using delaunay triangulization.
-Algorithm used provided by ...
+Algorithm used provided by https://github.com/mapbox/delaunator
 - Creates poly art from triangulization and can be downloaded at high resolutions
 - Poly art can be created instantly or with a "flowering effect" as the colors are added to the triangles starting from the center and expanding outwards

 ## Planned Features
 - Algorithm to have computer make the art by itself through edge detection algorithms etc.
 - Exporting the canvas to a .svg file

+## Some poly art made by this program